k-berryman/Snapchat-Clone/README.md

 Install uuid because we need unique ids for img upload `npm install uuid`
 `import { v4 as uuid } from "uuid";` in Preview.js

+# Building the chat screen
+Add a new route in App.js
+Create Chats component